Skip to content

 })

-Step 5 - Choose a CSS Alternative
+Step 5 - Compile your CSS

-Now that you've configured Tailwind CSS, you can begin using it to style your site, using npm run dev to compile your CSS and npm run build to compile and minify your CSS for production.
+Use npm run dev to compile your CSS and npm run build to compile and minify your CSS for production.

 After running the npm run dev command, accessing your APP_URL in the browser, will display a Simple Page like this: